Carreau/phd-dissertation/parts/part4.rst

 The model have a rotational symmetry along the axis that passes through the center of the three liposomes, we thus consider only one of the equatorial plane when referring to the model.
-Unless otherwise specified, all component onside of such a plane are null.
+Unless otherwise specified, all component outside of such a plane are null.

 Effect of myosin injection
 **************************